Person holds a gift covered in candy cane wrapping paper

 Compression socks for better circulation

-No one likes deplaning from a long-haul flight feeling like their ankles and calves are the size of watermelons, but swollen legs and feet can be more than uncomfortable; if a clot forms, it can be quite dangerous.
-Compression socks help beat the bloat by increasing circulation.
 While there are dozens of styles and varying levels of compression available, Bombas' stand up to the test.
-And for the holidays, they're offering a Compression Sock + Gripper Slipper pack (available for men and women).
-The socks help on those long flights, and the slippers (which come with a packable travel bag) come in handy for those questionable hotel or hostel floors, so your feet will be taken care of for the entirety of your trip.
+And for the holidays, they're offering a Compression Sock + Gripper Slipper pack.
+The socks help on those long flights, and the slippers (which come with a packable travel bag) come in handy for those questionable hotel or hostel floors.
+You can get an exclusive 25% off cozy gifts that give back with your first purchase of $125+.
+With Bombas, one purchased = one donated, always.

 Meditation app gift cards